ConductorOne/baton-aws/README.md

       ],
       "Effect": "Allow",
       "Resource": "*",
-      // Sync identity center users, groups, and permision sets, as well as the organization accounts "Sid": "SSOUserGroupAccountAndPermissionSetSyncing"
+      // Sync identity center users, groups, and permission sets, as well as the organization accounts "Sid": "SSOUserGroupAccountAndPermissionSetSyncing"
     }
   ],